 Moleskin notebooks are proof that a thing of utility can also be a thing of beauty.

-If you need inspiration, check out this list of the best travel books of all time.
+If you need inspiration, check out this list of these inspirational solo travel books

-Who wants to wake every morning at sunrise?
+Who wants to wake up every morning at sunrise?
 Not me, that’s for sure.

 There is no shortage of choice, from pretty silk sleep masks to functional fabric ones.

-Whether it’s to snooze on that long-haul flight of to muffle the noise of barking dogs in the wee small hours of the morning, I never travel without earplugs.
-And they’re perfect Christmas stocking filler for the frequent traveller.
+Whether it’s to help me snooze on that long-haul flight or to muffle the noise of barking dogs in the wee small hours of the morning, I never travel without earplugs.
+And they’re the perfect Christmas stocking filler for the frequent traveller.

 I prefer these disposable foam earplugs which are super soft and block noises up to 38dB.

-There are many different brands out there but I stick with Batiste, which is the world #1 with good reason.
+There are many different brands out there but I stick with Batiste, which is the world’s #1 with good reason.

-Are you looking for a stylish but useful gift for a female traveller?
+Are you looking for a stylish but useful gift for a woman who travels?

-A unique gift for world travellers, this scratch-off world map allows travel addicts to scratch off countries visited.
+A unique gift for world travellers, this world map allows travel addicts to scratch off the countries visited.
 The ultimate country-bagging recording tool.

-Pushing the budget up a notch, here are further gift ideas for that travel addict in your life.
+Pushing the budget up a notch, here are further useful gift ideas for travellers.

-Have you ever wanted to capture a city at night but the image comes out all blurry because of camera shake?
+Have you ever tried to capture a city at night but the image comes out blurry because of camera shake?
 Or do you know a solo traveller who struggles to capture photos of herself when travelling?

-The answer to both of these problems is a super flexible, super lightweight Joby Gorillapod.
+The answer to both of these problems is a flexible and lightweight Joby Gorillapod.